 fortress; he strengthened il Passetto, the walls linking Castel Sant'Angelo with the Papal Palace where he had set his

-residence in a tower (now hidden by Palazzo Apostolico): his apartment was lavishly decorated by Pinturicchio.
+residence in a tower: his apartment was lavishly decorated by Pinturicchio.
 He also restored

 Porta Settimiana and Porta del Pellegrino.

-For the 1500 Jubilee Year he enlarged Via del Pellegrino and he opened a new street (Via Alessandrina, now lost) in Borgo.
+For the 1500 Jubilee Year he enlarged Via del Pellegrino and he opened Via Alessandrina in Borgo.

 The following links show works of art portraying characters and events